e-clawson/cs50week1notes/README.md

 - %s - the way to join things in c - sort of saying give me something else - in this case, put another string here - sort of like leaving a placeholder in the code where values will go later
 - printf() can take multiple inputs separated by a comma

+More CLI commands:
+- cd - change directory (similar to double clicking in a gui)
+- cp - copy -make a copy of a file or folder
+- ls - list - shows files in your current folder in the directory
+- mkdir - make directory - makes a new file in your current folder in the directory
+- mv - move - move a file to somewhere else or rename it
+- rm - remove
+- rmdir - remove directory